metapone/indiegala-auto-enter/README.md

 # indiegala-auto-enter
-A script to automatically enter Giveaways on IndieGala
+A script to automatically enter Giveaways on IndieGala.
+This fork uses Steam local data to get a list of user owned games instead of calling Steam APIs, since Steam APIs dont' return removed, banned, limited and other anomalous games.
+To use this fork, user must be logged in to Steam.

 ## Installation
-Install Tampermonkey and then click [here](https://github.com/Hafas/indiegala-auto-enter/raw/master/igautoenter.user.js).
+Install Tampermonkey and then click [here](https://github.com/metapone/indiegala-auto-enter/raw/master/igautoenter.user.js).

 ## Options
 Edit the script to change the `options`-Object